 - Blurred vision

-- Decrease in visual function such as a decrease in sharpness and clarity of vision (visual acuity) or decreases in side (peripheral) vision.
+- Decrease in visual function such deterioration in sharpness and clarity of vision (visual acuity) or in side (peripheral) vision.

 - Color vision and contrast sensitivity can also be affected.

 - Poor constriction of the pupil in light.

 - Decreased brightness in one eye relative to the other.

 Optic nerve head drusen are pockets of protein and calcium salts that build up in the optic nerve over time.

 Usually asymptomatic, but Symptoms of optic nerve head drusen may include: